 Published in PME Magazine

-For those of us working in market research, we understand your primary focus is optimising efforts to drive customers toward the brand.
-We ensure you are well equipped to understand what drives your customers and what needs to be actioned in order to influence their behaviours.
-For this, we harness the power of behavioural science, the cross-disciplinary, open-minded science of understanding how people behave.
+For those of us working in market research, we understand your primary focus is optimizing efforts to drive customers toward the brand.
+We ensure you are well equipped to understand what drives your customers and what needs to be actioned in order to influence their behaviors.
+For this, we harness the power of behavioral science, the cross-disciplinary, open-minded science of understanding how people behave.
 We incorporate this not only into our everyday thinking but also our approach to healthcare market research.
-Essentially, it is about unearthing what truly makes people tick – healthcare professionals, patients, carers, payers or any other stakeholder – and developing tangible actions and interventions to effectively nudge their behaviours to achieve more desirable outcomes.
+Essentially, it is about unearthing what truly makes people tick – healthcare professionals, patients, carers, payers or any other stakeholder – and developing tangible actions and interventions to effectively nudge their behaviors to achieve more desirable outcomes.

-Behavioural science will help you to better understand the relationship and engagement that your stakeholders have with digital channels and enable you to develop solutions that enhance their impact.
-We’ve launched a new best practice guide for applying behavioural science when gathering insights into your customers, markets or therapy areas.
+Behavioral science will help you to better understand the relationship and engagement that your stakeholders have with digital channels and enable you to develop solutions that enhance their impact.
+We’ve launched a new best practice guide for applying behavioral science when gathering insights into your customers, markets or therapy areas.

 Find out more about our experience in behavioral science.